phetsims/sun/doc/Checkbox.md

   or name for the group.
 - When the presentation includes additional descriptive static text (i.e., help text) relevant to a checkbox or group of checkboxes, using `aria-describedby` is an option to provide automatically read help text.
-We have, however, that automatic helptext is not needed in our sims.
+We have, however, that automatic accessibleHelpText is not needed in our sims.
 Users seem to prefer on-demand help text.

 ### Simplified HTML Examples for PDOM